Find a Qualified Attorney Near You

 An experienced family lawyer can represent you in court if a trial becomes necessary.
 They may be familiar with the family court judges who work in their area and how those judges have ruled on similar issues.
 This can be useful when advising you on how the court may view your case.

 If you need help, nonprofit legal aid services or self-help clinics at courthouses can help fill out and file the paperwork.
-But, most cannot give legal advice.
+But most cannot give legal advice.
 Your state bar association can also give you referrals to low-cost legal aid.

 Can I Solve This on My Own or Do I Need an Attorney?

-Not all bad situations require a lawyer.
-And some good circumstances can be even better with an attorney's help.
-An lawyer can offer tailored advice and help prevent common mistakes.
+Most legal situations can benefit from an attorney’s guidance.
+A lawyer can offer tailored advice and help prevent common mistakes.

 Learn more about FindLaw’s newsletters, including our terms of use and privacy policy.